jay-ramani/Video-Metadata-DB/README.md

 ### Batch Processing Recursively Through a Command
 ```
-  python "C:\Users\<user login>\Video Metadata DB\video_metadata_db.py" --percentage-completion <path to a directory containing video files> <path to another directory...> <you get the picture!>
+  python "C:\Users\<user login>\Video Metadata DB\video_metadata_db.py" --percentage-completion --nomedia-create --verbose <path to a directory containing video files> <path to another directory...> <you get the picture!>
 ```

 ## Excluding directories from being queried
 Any directory with a specific name requiring to be excluded from being queried can be added to a filter list in the `process_dir()` function.
 Regardless of which path is recursed into, a directory that matches a filter will be skipped.

 ## Options
-Three options are parsed currently, out of which the one for differentially updating the CSV database is work in progress
+The following options are parsed currently, out of which the one for differentially updating the CSV database is work in progress

 * `--percentage-completion`, or `-p`: Report the percentage of completion.
 This comes handy when tagging a large number of files recursively (either with the right-click 'Send To' option, or through the command line).
 You might want to skip this option if you'd like the script to execute faster.
 * `--merge-metadata`, or `-m`: Merge multiple metadata CSV databases.
 This is useful when you have multiple CSV metadata files from multiple drives and/or directories and would like to have them all consolidated in a single database.
 A DOS script is included in the repository to additionally sort the resulting database in descreasing order of horizontal video resolution (the sort can be customised to apply to a field of your choice by modiifying the script).
 * `--update-metadata-db`, or `-u`: Update the resolution statistics file with metadata for selected file(s).
 This is used to update (only the delta of) selected files.
 Currenly, **work in progress**, and is not implemented.
+* `--nomedia-create`, or `-n`: Create a .nomedia file under directories to be filtered from media scrapers to assist programs like Kodi
+* `--verbose`, or `-v`: Report non-error messages
 * `--help`, or `-h`: Usage help for command line options

 ## Reporting a Summary